zhengtxecon/zhengtxecon.github.io/_pages/about.md

   - /home/
 ---

 Hello!
-I am Tianxiang Zheng (郑天翔), currently a 3rd-year PhD in Economics at UCL.
+I am Tianxiang Zheng（郑天翔）, currently a 3rd-year PhD in Economics at UCL.

 My research interests lie in labour and development economics.
 I am particularly interested in how technology innovation and adoption shape organizational structures and individual decision-making processes, and their consequences in developing countries.
 In addition to my primary interests, I explore topics such as urban economics and the pervasive impact of behavioral heuristics and social norms on inequality and biases within society.